 Many factors can contribute to motorcycle injuries, but the most common reason is the other driver simply does not see the motorcycle on the road.
 We advise all drivers to be vigilant of your surroundings and watch for other vehicles—especially motorcycles.
 Other factors that can lead to motorcycle wreck injuries include:

 Most motorcycle insurance policies sold in the state of Kentucky do not include Personal Injury Protection (PIP) or “no-fault” coverage unless you specifically request it.
-PIP is coverage you carry on your motorcycle that generally pays up to $10,000 on your medical bills and lost wages during your recovery.
+PIP is the coverage you carry on your motorcycle that generally pays up to $10,000 on your medical bills and lost wages during your recovery.
 If you did not add PIP coverage to your motorcycle insurance policy, your medical bills should be paid by your health insurance, Medicare, Medicaid, or our law firm can negotiate with your physicians to obtain treatment before you settle your case.
 Unless you have PIP coverage, you will not receive money for lost wages or short-term disability until your case is settled.
 We recommend that all motorcycle owners add PIP coverage to their policies for better protection in the event of an accident.

 If an uninsured or underinsured driver injures you, there may not be enough money available to pay your medical bills.
 Motorcycle policies typically do not include Uninsured (UN) or Underinsured (UIM) coverage.
 Protect yourself by adding both Uninsured and Underinsured coverage to your motorcycle policy.
 Contact an experienced motorcycle wreck attorney to learn more about UN and UIM insurance coverage.